peterklingelhofer/simple-weather-app/README.md

 ## 🔖 Environment Variables

-Retrieve an API key from [OpenWeatherMap](https://openweathermap.org/ 'Open Weather Map') and [Google Maps Platform](https://developers.google.com/maps/documentation/javascript/geocoding 'Google Maps Platform')
+Retrieve an API key from [OpenWeatherMap](https://openweathermap.org/ 'Open Weather Map') and [Google Geocoding API](https://developers.google.com/maps/documentation/javascript/geocoding 'Google Geocoding API')
-After you got your API key, create a **.env** file in outermost/root directory, copy the line below to the file and replace YOUR_KEY with your OpenWeatherMap API Key.
+After you got your API key, create a **.env** file in outermost/root directory, copy the line below to the file and replace YOUR_KEY with your Open Weather Map and Google Geocoding API keys.

 ```
 REACT_APP_OPEN_WEATHER_MAP_API_KEY=YOUR_KEY